Welcome Parents and Families!

 For the latest releases from the program as well as exclusive “behind the scenes” access to student-led productions:

-1. Subscribe to Red Devil Productions on YouTube for student-produced video and audio releases, including live broadcasts of WSTC News!
+- Subscribe to Red Devil Productions on YouTube for student-produced video and audio releases, including live broadcasts of WSTC News.

-2. Follow Red Devil Productions on Facebook for program updates, behind the scenes photos, livestreams, and more!
+- Follow Red Devil Productions on Facebook for program updates, livestream links, and more!

 As parents, guardians, and family members, you can help your students’ hard work reach a larger audience.
 Share these links far and wide, and let’s show the community how talented your students are!